 You’ve probably heard plenty of roommate horror stories, but the truth is that roommates aren’t always the ones you should be weary of.
 For some unlucky renters, it’s bad landlords that can make your life a living nightmare.
-(The City of New York even put together a list of the 100 worst landlords in NYC that’s no less than frightening to say the least.)
+Especially if your landlord changed the locks!
+So if you’re wondering ‘Can a landlord change the locks?,’ you’ve come to the right place.
+Let’s decipher all about if a landlord decides to lock you out.

-Of course, not all landlords are bad guys.
+Of course, not every landlord will lock you out or is a bad guy.
 But to be a smart renter, you have to to do your research.
-Whether it’s asking for a rent receipt, making sure you have hot water, or fighting back a “shortcut” eviction, knowing your renters rights can ultimately protect you from a scheming landlord.
-So what are your rights in the event that your landlord decides to give you the boot by changing your locks?
+Whether it’s asking for a rent receipt, making sure you have hot water, or fighting back a “shortcut” eviction, knowing your renters rights can ultimately protect you from a scheming landlord wanting to lock you out.
+So what are your rights if your landlord changed locks?
 You might think your landlord can lock you out, but here’s what you should know about illegal evictions.

 - Changing the locks